Format change

 Browser workbench

-Use the same workbench to convert between common web image formats.
+Use the same workbench to convert between common web image formats, including HEIC or HEIF photos from iPhone.
 Swap formats when your upload platform rejects the original file type or when you need better compression.

 How to use this page